watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

 | :math:`^b` Value is normalized to 1 electron in electrolysis stoichiometry

 For non-fixed efficiencies, electrochemical potentials, and other relevant variables, custom constraints  may be constructed at the flowsheet level.
-These may allow for predicative performance as a function of temperature, concentration, overpotential, and other variables.
+These may allow for predictive performance as a function of temperature, concentration, overpotential, and other variables.

 .. _electrolyzer_equations: